WISCONSIN CHINA INITIATIVE

 Professor Huang received her B.A. from Beijing University and a Ph.D. from the University of California at Los Angeles.
 She was a member of UW–Madison’s Department of East Asian Languages and Literature from 1998-2017, and is currently chair of the Department of Comparative Literature at the University of Hong Kong.

-She previously directed the UW-Madison's Wisconsin China Initiative, and its Center for East Asian Studies (CEAS).
-Under her leadership, the WCI expanded its alumni connections and launched the Red Cap lecture series, while CEAS inaugurated Taiwan Studies, and helped shape a more integrated and cohesive East Asian Studies community at UW–Madison.
+She previously directed the UW-Madison's Wisconsin China Resource, and its Center for East Asian Studies (CEAS).
+Under her leadership, the WCR expanded its alumni connections and launched the Red Cap lecture series, while CEAS inaugurated Taiwan Studies, and helped shape a more integrated and cohesive East Asian Studies community at UW–Madison.